AndrewMathas/gitcat/README.rst

   -h, --help     show this help message and exit
   -d, --dry-run  Do everything except actually send the updates --all          Push all branches
-  --prune        Remove remote branches that don't have a local counterpart --tags         Push all tags
+  --prune        Remove remote branches that do not have a local counterpart --tags         Push all tags
   -q, --quiet    only print "important" messages